-The Nagoya University Program for Academic Exchange (NUPACE) offers a flexible curriculum consisting of a wide spectrum of both English- and Japanese-taught courses, Japanese language instruction, and Japan area/ intercultural studies.
+The Nagoya University Program for Academic Exchange (NUPACE) offers a flexible curriculum consisting of a wide spectrum of both English- and Japanese-taught courses in the student's major, Japan area/intercultural studies, and Japanese language instruction.
 The programme endeavours to internationalise through education and research, forge networks that extend beyond borders, and foster talented individuals capable of contributing positively to the international society of tomorrow.